codelibs/gitbucket-fess-plugin/README.md

 ## Continuous Crawl
-By using [job schedulers](http://fess.codelibs.org/11.0/admin/scheduler-guide.html) on Fess, you can run data crawlers periodically like cron.
+By setting up [job schedulers](http://fess.codelibs.org/11.0/admin/scheduler-guide.html) on Fess, you can run data crawlers periodically to keep search results up to date.

+Access to `http://[FessURL]/admin/scheduler/` and choose a crawler job.
+Then, you can setting up the value of `Schedule` in [Cron-format](https://en.wikipedia.org/wiki/Cron).

 # Development Information